Linkage Projects

 Honorary academic appointment for eligibility purposes means any honorary position that gives full academic status, as certified by the Deputy Vice-Chancellor (Research) or equivalent in the application.
 The researcher must have access to research support comparable to employees e.g. an emeritus appointment.
 The researcher is not eligible to be a Chief investigator using their honorary academic appointment if they are employed by an organisation other than an Eligible Organisation for more than 0.2 FTE.

-ACTIVE PROJECT AND ACTIVE PROJECTS ASSESSMENT DATE
+ACTIVE PROJECT ASSESSMENT DATES

 OPTIONAL PROPOSAL REVIEW BY AN EXTERNAL CONSULTANT